Earlier this year, we commissioned local light artist Martin Richman to explore memories of the East End with locals from older generations.

 Online conversations ranged from memories of first holidays or special trips out, favourite sweets and memorable foods from childhood, first concerts, shows and iconic clothes.
 Our Illuminate participants looked back on the history of East London through their personal experiences of living here.

-See how the discussions evolved with archival photographs and works in progress alongside Martin’s final piece, a series of light boxes that beautifully animate the memories shared in our Illuminate sessions.
+See how the discussions evolved with archival photographs and works in progress alongside Martin’s final piece Shards of Light, The Feeling of Remembering, a series of light boxes that beautifully animate the memories shared in our Illuminate sessions.

 MORE ABOUT THE PROJECT